QuentinRa/blog.quentinra.dev/programming-languages/web/html/index.md

 <div class="row row-cols-md-2 mt-4"><div>

-HTML tags are divided in 3 categories
+HTML tags are divided into three categories:

 * 🌍 Normal HTML tags: `<a></a>`, `<span></span>`...
 * 🎹 Auto-closing tags: `<img>`, `<input>`, `<br>`...
 * 🗃️ Blocking tags: `<p></p>`, `<div></div>`, `<h1></h1>`...

-👑 To be correct, non-blocking tags are called **inline elements**, while blocking tags are called **block-level elements**, and they are usually grouping a bunch of inline elements.
+👑 To be correct, non-blocking tags are called **inline elements**, while blocking tags are called **block-level elements**, and they usually group a bunch of inline elements.

 </div><div>

 ➡️ For auto-closing tags, `<img>` or `<img />` is the same.

 ➡️ The browser will try to display as many tags as possible on the **same line**.
-You can use `<br>` to force a line-break.
+You can use `<br>` to force a line break.
 For **blocking tags**, by default, they will take a whole line for themselves.

 ```html
 <p>one line for this one</p>